-Our income tax expense was \$436.5 million, \$244.9 million, and \$169.7 million for the years ended December 31, 2017, 2016, and 2015, respectively.
-The effective tax rate for 2017 was approximately 39.8% compared with 25.0% for 2016, and 22.4% for 2015.
-Our effective tax rate for 2017 differs from the U.S. federal statutory rate of 35% primarily due to the effect of the below mentioned one-time discrete items and state income taxes net of federal benefit, partially offset by income earned by certain of our overseas entities being taxed at rates lower than the federal statutory rate and reversal of certain unrecognized tax benefits.
-Our tax rates for 2016 and 2015 differ from the U.S. federal statutory rate of 35% primarily due to the effect of income earned by certain of our overseas entities being taxed at rates lower than the federal statutory rate and reversal of certain unrecognized tax benefits, partially offset by state income taxes net of federal benefit.
+Our income tax expense was \$154.5 million, \$433.9 million, and \$247.0 million for the years ended December 31, 2018, 2017, and 2016, respectively.
+The effective tax rate for 2018 was approximately 12.1% compared with 39.3% for 2017, and 25.1% for 2016.
+Our effective tax rate for 2018 differs from the U.S. federal statutory rate of 21% primarily due to the excess tax benefits recognized for employee share-based compensation, the effect of income earned by certain overseas entities being taxed at rates lower than the federal statutory rate, federal research and development credit benefit, and the release of unrecognized tax benefits from expiration of statutes of limitations, partially offset by state income taxes (net of federal benefit) and U.S. tax on foreign earnings.